ni/nimi-python/docs/niscope/functions.rst

     :param record_number:

         Zero-based index of the first record to fetch.
-Use :py:data:`niscope.Session.NUM_RECORDS` to set the number of records to fetch.

-        .. note:: One or more of the referenced properties are not in the Python API for this driver.

     :type record_number: int